Trump to meet South Korea's Moon with North Korea summit hanging in the balance

 But the White House was caught off-guard when, in a dramatic change of tone, North Korea last week condemned the latest U.S.-South Korean air combat drills, suspended North-South talks and threw into doubt the summit with Trump if Pyongyang was pushed toward “unilateral nuclear abandonment.”

-Moon and Trump began their meeting shortly after noon EDT (1600 GMT).
-They also were to have a working lunch.
+Moon was scheduled to arrive at the White House at noon EDT (1600 GMT) for a meeting and a working lunch and due to leave less than two hours later.

-Before seeing Trump, Moon met with Secretary of State Mike Pompeo and national security adviser John Bolton and urged them to speed preparations for the Trump-Kim summit.
+Before seeing Trump, Moon met with Secretary of State Mike Pompeo and national security adviser John Bolton and urged them to speed up preparations for the Trump-Kim summit.

 “We South Korean people ... expect much from you.
 Please take care of us,” Moon said, according to a South Korean government statement, in an apparent joke that nevertheless signaled the importance he places on the Trump-Kim summit.